knitr::opts_chunk$set(echo = TRUE)

 step_scale(all_predictors(), -all_outcomes()) %>%

-and prepped it too.
+prep()This has created the recipe() and prepped it too.
 We now need to apply it to our datasets:

 - Take

-it to prepare it for modelling. - Do the same for the
+trainingdata andbake()it to prepare it for modelling. - Do the same for the

 Iris Model Training using parsnip

 Different ML packages provide different interfaces (APIs ) to do the same thing (e.g random forests).
-The tidymodels
+The tidymodels package provides a consistent interface to invoke a wide variety of packages supporting a wide variety of models.

-package is a successor to caret
+The parsnip package is a successor to caret.

-Check here for models available in parsnip
+Check here for models available in parsnip.

 Mode: classification and regression in